Larsende/Agility2020-tcpdump/class1/module1/module05.rst

 Let's take the information we have gathered so far and take a packet capture from the F5.

 #.
-Start Putty and launch the bigip1 SSH session.
+Start Putty and launch the bigip01 SSH session.

 #.
 Login as root user.
+Password is 'default'.

 #.
 List the destination address of the virtual on the F5 using the following command: